w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 # YARN (Yet Another Resource Negotiator)

-Assign resources for applications to run their processes
+Assign resources for applications to run their processes.

-Similarly to HDFS, two daemons
+Similar to HDFS, two daemons

 * *Resource Manager* (RM) - the master
   * The ultimate authority that arbitrates resources among all the applications